epinio/docs/docs/howtos/aws_iam_integration.md

 aws iam list-open-id-connect-providers | grep $oidc_id | cut -d "/" -f4
 ```

 If output is returned, then you already have an IAM OIDC provider for your cluster and you can skip the next step.
 If no output is returned, then you must create an IAM OIDC provider for your cluster.
-Check the AWS guide [here](https://docs.aws.amazon.com/eks/latest/userguide/enable-iam-roles-for-service-accounts.html).
+Check the [AWS guide](https://docs.aws.amazon.com/eks/latest/userguide/enable-iam-roles-for-service-accounts.html) for this task.

 ### Epinio Server Role